pahansen95/text-adventure/src/PoC/README.md

 Based on these responsibilities, let's think through the components of the controller:

 - Event Handler: Implementing functionality to send & receive causal events.
-  - Interfaces with the Message Brokers to offload tx/rx specifics
+  - Interfaces with the Message Brokers to offload tx/rx implementation
 - State Manager: Implementing CRUD functionality for process state.
   - Interfaces with the Entity Resource Spec & Status
 - State Transition Engine: Implementing functionality to transition the state of the process.